Patron: Murray Perahia KBE

 Judy Tarling, whom many Friends will know as the leader of the Leeds Baroque Orchestra (details of their next concert HERE ) has an interest in the interconnection between art, music, poetry and landscape gardening in the 17th and 18th centuries.
 Her talk will demonstrate the common ground shared by the arts.
 Fittingly, in this year marking the bicentenary of the death of Humphry Repton, Judy will refer to Repton’s circle of friends at Heathfield Park in East Sussex.
 Her talk will also include musical extracts performed by members of Leeds Baroque Choir.

-Booking on line via the FUAM website will be available shortly.
+Booking on line HERE.
 You can reserve your tickets by email to the events secretary HERE

 ||Date: November 3rd, 2018 19:30 — 21:30